poseidon-framework/poseidon-framework.github.io/trident.md

 In fact much of this validation already runs as part of the general package reading pipeline invoked for many trident subcommands (e.g. `forge`). `validate` is meant to be more thorough, though, and will explicitly fail if even a single package is broken.

-Remember to run it with `--logMode VerboseLog` to get more information if the output is not sufficient to debug an issue.
+Remember to run it with `--debug` to get more information if the output is not sufficient to debug an issue.

 #### **v1.2.0.0 to v1.2.1.0**